MiGoller/ioBroker.merakicmx/README.md

 - Select the IP, port and the route the adapter will listen on for Meraki API request.
 - The regular expressions for filtering the Wifi and Bluetooth devices have not reached production level.
 - Check if you want the receiver to report only ```connected``` WiFi devices (recommended).
 In that case the adapter will report only device connected to one of your SSIDs and with a valid IP-address.
-- Set the amout of time the adapter will consider a device as offline, when there's no more report.
+- Set the amount of time the adapter will consider a device as offline, when there's no more report.
 - Set the interval on how often to check for offline devices.

 ![Logo](admin/ioBroker.merakicmx_Settings.png)